Prasad Shirvalkar, MD, PhD

 PhD, Computer Science (Neural Engineering), University of Essex, 2023

-Dr. Yiyuan Han's research focuses on decoding pain-related states from brain signals.
+Yiyuan's research focuses on decoding pain-related states from brain signals.
 Her primary interests lie in understanding the brain networks underlying pain processing, developing machine learning methods for pain decoding, and advancing closed-loop neuromodulation approaches for chronic pain treatment, particularly through deep brain stimulation (DBS).

 Fun Fact: Yiyuan has collected Coca-Cola bottle caps and labels in seven different languages—Chinese, English, French, German, Italian, Spanish, and Swedish.